PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 17:04:15
+Last updated: 2024-04-07 17:05:31
-Random Quote: Come on, we gotta rally.
-Make some memories. - Piper Chapman
+Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin